 What Do Hormones Have to Do with Acne?

-A lot, actually.
-Acne Vulgaris, commonly known as acne, is a skin condition that is caused by several factors.
+A lot.
+Acne Vulgaris, commonly known as acne, is a skin condition caused by several factors.
 Sometimes, it could be genetic - if you have a family history of acne.
-Other times it could be a result of poor food choices or poor choice of makeup.
+Other times it could result from poor food choices or poor choice of makeup.
 The leading cause of adult acne, however, is your hormones.

 How Can I Tell If Acne is Hormonal?

 DIM or Diindolylmethane is found in cruciferous vegetables like broccoli, kale, cauliflower, etc. This powerful combination of active plant extracts helps balance hormonal levels and your body's response to these hormones.
-The better balance of the hormones leads to clearer skin and reduce heavy periods and PMS.
+A better balance of the hormones leads to clearer skin and reduces heavy periods and PMS.

-● Diindolylmethane (DIM): The main active ingredient - derived from cruciferous veggies.
+Diindolylmethane (DIM): The main active ingredient - is derived from cruciferous veggies.

-● Alfalfa powder: Rich in essential nutrients such as copper, folate, Vitamins C, and K.
+Alfalfa powder: Rich in essential nutrients such as copper, folate, and Vitamins C and K.

-● Kale powder: High in magnesium, Vitamins C and E, and helps to reduce oil in the skin, which leads to less clogged pores.
+Kale powder: High in magnesium, Vitamins C and E, and helps to reduce oil in the skin, which leads to fewer clogged pores.

-● Brussel sprouts powder: Works great for boosting the immune system.
+Brussels sprouts powder: Works excellent for boosting the immune system.

 2. Skin Clearing Vitamins + Minerals